Florence Yoon

 Research Interests

-I am fundamentally interested in the construction of characters in genres that depend on traditional mythology, particularly Greek Tragedy.
+I am fundamentally interested in how Greek poets establish and creatively manipulate the conventions of different genres, particularly tragedy and epic.
 This includes areas such as:

 - Silent figures, offstage figures, and the representation of the absent